 If you are unsure of who to ask because you do not know how your boss would react, then tread carefully.
 I often help applicants navigate these tricky waters, and when doing so, make sure that time is on your side.
 You may want to have an initial conversation to explore “your development” and see where the conversation takes you.
 I have had clients who assumed their bosses would not be supportive only to have them actually suggest an MBA during these “development” discussions.
 That said, be sure to understand the politics internally so that you protect yourself and your career while doing so.

 Finally, when thinking about who to ask, think about who will write the best things about you and the best letter.
 If your former boss loved you and would put you in the top 1-2% while your current boss would rank you high, but perhaps not best in class, it may make sense to go with the older boss even though he has older content to write about.
 The choice of recommenders is an important one, so make sure to spend enough time thinking about who to ask.
-Check-out our blog on this topic for more information on selecting the appropriate recommenders.

 Keep in mind, if you cannot ask someone you work with, then you can write a brief optional essay about why you chose not to get a recommendation from your current employer.